igorski/zCanvas/README.md

 ## Installation

-You can get zcanvas via NPM:
+You can get zCanvas via NPM:

     npm install zcanvas